synthels/daphne-x86_64/kernel/readme.md

 # forbia kernel
-This is daphne's kernel, AKA forbia. it currently supports the x64 UEFI.
+This is daphne's kernel, AKA forbia.
+It runs on x64 BIOS/UEFI